jdc136/CSharp-Projects/README.md

 ## Length of String
 This one was easiest by far!
 I got it in about 5 minutes, simply using a `foreach` loop to go through each character in the string, including spaces.
 I didn't call any library methods or properties at all, including `String.Length`.

+## Reverse String
+Like Length of String, I found this one to be very simple and straightforward.
+Mostly because of work from the Is Palindrome and Add Separator exercises.